sssingh/hand-written-digit-classification/README.md

 ---
 ## Dataset
-- Dataset consists on 60,000 training images and 10,000 training images.
+- Dataset consists on 60,000 training images and 10,000 testing images.
 - Images may belong to any of the 10 classes (digits 0 to 9)
 - Each image in the dataset is 28x28 pixel gray scale image, a zoomed in single images shown below...